salmonmoose/Career/README.md

     - Created a series of templates for members to use creating their articles
     - Coach community members in using the MediaWiki markup
 - Worked with forum-leaders (moderators) on CGTalk to allow the company to make choices based on community feedback
-- Worked with forum-leaders to organise community events such as CGChallenges selecting topics, and judges, as well as running voting, and getting feedback when results were posted
+- Worked with forum-leaders to organize community events such as CGChallenges selecting topics, and judges, as well as running voting, and getting feedback when results were posted

 **Environment, Linux, MySQL, PHP, Synergy (Internal Framework), vBulletin, MediaWiki, HTML/CSS/JavaScript/JQuery**